uoftgasa/uoftgasa.github.io/markdown/index.md

 - **Astronomy Library** - 13th floor
 	- turn right out of the elevators
 	- gain access by asking for the code from [Lee Robbins](#astronomy-librarian-lee-robbins)
+	- books on this [reference list](http://www.astro.utoronto.ca/AALibrary/recommendations.html) can be found here
 	- books are borrowed by filling out one of the slips on the front desk, and may be checked out until the next inventory
 - **CITA Administrative Office**
 	- across from the elevators